Item added to cart

 Are There Downsides to Nutritional Yeast?

-As with most foods, there are some potential downsides and side effects to consuming nutritional yeast.
+As with most foods, there are some potential downsides to consuming nutritional yeast, and potential side effects.
 If you have a yeast intolerance, it’s best to avoid nutritional yeast altogether, says Clermont.
 Additionally, some people with inflammatory bowel disease (IBD) find that nutritional yeast triggers flare-ups of their IBD symptoms.
 It’s thought that yeast can trigger an immune response; people with IBD have overactive immune systems that attack their digestive systems.

 Because nutritional yeast is so high in fiber, introducing it into your diet in large quantities can lead to gastrointestinal distress.
 Fiber is great for keeping you regular, but it’s important to slowly introduce fiber to your diet, especially if you don’t typically eat fiber-heavy foods.

-Yeast products like nutritional yeast contain tyramine, a compound derived from the amino acid tyrosine.
+Yeast products, like nutritional yeast, contain tyramine, a compound derived from the amino acid tyrosine.
 While rare, people find that tyramine can cause migraine headaches.
-More research is needed to determine why this happens, but it’s believed tyramine interacts with the central nervous system, releasing hormones that lead to an increase in blood pressure, resulting in headaches.
+More research is needed to determine why this happens, but it’s believed that tyramine interacts with the central nervous system, releasing hormones that lead to an increase in blood pressure, resulting in headaches.

 Nutritional yeast is an excellent source of vitamin B3 (also known as niacin), but large amounts of the vitamin can cause facial flushing, an uncomfortable reddening of the face that may include itching and burning.
 Very high amounts of B3 can also cause liver failure.